12.2 Common Disorders and Disabilities in Children and Adolescents

 After the COVID-19 pandemic, the Centers for Disease Control and Prevention (CDC) found an 8% increase in persistent feelings of sadness in youth.[3]

 These common disorders, as well as developmental disabilities, tics and Tourette syndrome, substance misuse, and gender dysphoria will be discussed in this section.
-Autism, another type of neurodevelopment disorder, is discussed in the “Autism Spectrum Disorder” section.
+Autism, another type of neurodevelopmental disorder, is discussed in the “Autism Spectrum Disorder” section.

 Attention Deficit Hyperactivity Disorder